ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     19.6.
 Review and update all tests to optimize string usage [TODO]

 20. Contract Testing Implementation (High)
     20.1.
-Research and select a contract testing tool (e.g., Pact or Spring Cloud Contract) [TODO] 20.2.
-Set up the chosen contract testing tool in the project [TODO] 20.3.
-Define contract tests for all Claude API endpoints and behaviors [TODO] 20.4.
+Research and select a contract testing tool (e.g., Pact or Spring Cloud Contract) [COMPLETED] 20.2.
+Set up the chosen contract testing tool in the project [COMPLETED] 20.3.
+Define contract tests for all Claude API endpoints and behaviors [IN PROGRESS] 20.3.1.
+Implement contract test for create_message endpoint [COMPLETED] 20.3.2.
+Implement contract tests for other Claude API endpoints [TODO] 20.4.
 Implement contract test execution in the CI/CD pipeline [TODO] 20.5.
-Create a mechanism to generate mock behaviors based on contract test results [TODO] 20.6.
+Create a mechanism to generate mock behaviors based on contract test results [IN PROGRESS] 20.5.1.
+Implement basic MockClaudeClient [COMPLETED]
+        20.5.2.
+Enhance MockClaudeClient to use contract test results [TODO] 20.6.
 Implement versioning for contract tests to track API changes [TODO]

 21. Refactoring and Mocking Based on Contract Tests (High)